socketsupply/nat-traversal-spec/SPEC.md

   uint16_t outport; // the outgoing ephemeral port of the peer uint restart; // timestamp of the last restart uint timestamp;
-  bool isIntroducer; // if this peer static
+  bool isIntroducer; // if this peer is static
 };
 ```